Stuffed Chicken Breast

 Ingredients needed

 • Spinach.
 Baby spinach, chopped.
-Please do not use frozen spinach as the excess liquid seeps into the mixture and yields a watery filling instead of a creamy one.
+Please do not use frozen spinach, as the excess liquid seeps into the mixture, resulting in a watery filling instead of a creamy one.

 • Cream cheeseSoftened for easy mixing.
-Avoid using low-fat or fat-free cream cheese, as it will seep out moisture during the cooking process.
+Avoid using low-fat or fat-free cream cheese, as it will release moisture during cooking.

 • Parmesan.
 Freshly grated.
 My #1 tip when working with recipes that call for cheese is to always grate or shred by hand.
-It melts easier and tastes better.
+It melts more easily and tastes better.
+I’ve also had success with freshly sliced mozzarella and cheddar cheese.

 • Feta.
-I prefer a soft feta cheese, like Greek feta or Danish feta.
+I prefer a soft feta cheese, such as Greek or Danish feta.
 Generic feta cheese will also work, but it will be a little chunkier VS creamier.

 • Salt and spices.
 I use black pepper and smoked paprika for this recipe.

 • Butter.
 To cook the chicken breasts.
-You can also use olive oil for this.
+You can also use olive oil for this, but I like the golden sear butter gives.

 How to make stuffed chicken breast